hololinked-dev/hololinked/README.md

 #### Development with UV

-This project supports [uv](https://docs.astral.sh/uv/), a fast Python package installer and resolver.
+This project uses [uv](https://docs.astral.sh/uv/), a fast Python package installer and resolver.
 Here's how to set up your development environment using uv:

 ##### Setup Development Environment